Access to configuration in code

 ...

-The argument channels_list would not be injected and will output an error if it is not specified explicitly.
+argument won't be injected and will produce an error if not specified explicitly.

-3. Arguments with default values are injected if present in config providers.
-Otherwise, defaults from the function signature are used.
-For example, for the source:
+- Arguments with default values are injected if found in config providers.
+Otherwise, the default values from the function signature are used.
+Example:

 @dlt.source